Watson-Personal-Assistant/developer/_content/knowledge/create-rule.md

 `/wa paste-your-api-key-here`

-### Step 3: Change the value of the door and see message in chat bot
+### Step 3: Change the value of the door and see message in chat UI

 Use the following curl command to call the **/knowledge/object** REST API of the Knowledge component to change the `isStatus` value of the Door: